Coevolution: Birds and bird-pollinated flowers

 Following their respective breeding seasons, several species of hummingbirds occur at the same locations in North America, and several hummingbird flowers bloom simultaneously in these habitats.
 These flowers have converged to a common morphology and color because these are effective at attracting the birds.
 Different lengths and curvatures of the corolla tubes can affect the efficiency of extraction in hummingbird species in relation to differences in bill morphology.
 Tubular flowers force a bird to orient its bill in a particular way when probing the flower, especially when the bill and corolla are both curved.
 This allows the plant to place pollen on a certain part of the bird's body, permitting a variety of morphological co-adaptations.

 Ornithophilous flowers need to be conspicuous to birds.
 Birds have their greatest spectral sensitivity and finest hue discrimination at the red end of the visual spectrum, so red is particularly conspicuous to them.
 Hummingbirds may also be able to see ultraviolet "colors".
 The prevalence of ultraviolet patterns and nectar guides in nectar-poor entomophilous (insect-pollinated) flowers warns the bird to avoid these flowers.
 Each of the two subfamilies of hummingbirds, the Phaethornithinae (hermits) and the Trochilinae, has evolved in conjunction with a particular set of flowers.
 Most Phaethornithinae species are associated with large monocotyledonous herbs, while the Trochilinae prefer dicotyledonous plant species.

 Fig reproduction and fig wasps

-The genus Ficus is composed of 800 species of vines, shrubs, and trees, including the cultivated fig, defined by their syconiums, the fruit-like vessels that either hold female flowers or pollen on the inside.
+The genus Ficus is composed of 800 species of vines, shrubs, and trees, including the cultivated fig, defined by their syconia, the fruit-like vessels that either hold female flowers or pollen on the inside.
 Each fig species has its own fig wasp which (in most cases) pollinates the fig, so a tight mutual dependence has evolved and persisted throughout the genus.